Why is the bridge being replaced?

 How were bridge concepts developed?

-The bridge concepts were developed through an evaluation of existing conditions, engineering requirements, accessibility standards, site constraints, community goals and long-term maintenance considerations.
-The concepts are intended to address project needs while exploring different approaches to bridge design, functionality and user experience.
+The bridge concepts were developed through an evaluation of existing conditions, engineering requirements, planned IDOT changes to I-290, constructability, accessibility standards, site constraints, community goals and long-term maintenance considerations.
+The concepts are intended to address project needs while exploring different approaches to bridge design, aesthetics, functionality and user experience.

 How will public feedback be used?

 Community input is an important part of the project development process.
 Feedback received through public meetings, online engagement opportunities and stakeholder outreach will help the project team better understand community priorities and preferences.
-Public input will be considered alongside technical and engineering evaluations as bridge concepts continue to be refined.
+Public input will be considered alongside technical and engineering evaluations as bridge alternatives continue to be refined.
+Comments are always welcome and will be considered throughout the project, comments received by July 22, 2026 will be part of the Public Meeting #1 Summary.

 What happens next?

-The project team is currently seeking public feedback on the bridge concepts being presented for review.
+The project team is currently seeking public feedback on the bridge alternatives being presented for review.
 Following the public involvement process, the team will evaluate comments received, continue refining the concepts, and advance the project through the next stages of design and development.
+A second public meeting is planned for Fall 2026.